Suitability of the Irish Wolfhound for Different Types of Prospective Owners

 • Size and Supervision: Irish Wolfhounds are one of the largest dog breeds, and their size alone can be intimidating for young children.
 Supervision is crucial when children and dogs interact to ensure the safety and comfort of both.
 Teach children how to approach and handle the dog gently and respectfully.

-• Early Socialization: Proper socialization from a young age is essential for Irish Wolfhounds.
+• Early Socialisation: Proper socialisation from a young age is essential for Irish Wolfhounds.
 Exposing them to various experiences, people, and other animals helps ensure they grow up to be well-adjusted and comfortable around children.

 • Obedience Training: Basic obedience training is important for all dogs, especially those in homes with children.
-Teaching commands like "sit," "stay," and "leave it" can help manage interactions and prevent unwanted behaviors.
+Teaching commands like "sit," "stay," and "leave it" can help manage interactions and prevent unwanted behaviours.

 • Energy Level: Irish Wolfhounds are not highly active dogs, but they do require regular exercise.
 Engaging in playtime with children can be a great way to provide both mental and physical stimulation for the dog.